CodeWringer/ambersteel/documents/en/ruleset/draft-2/rules.md

 Whenever asked to test a skill a **PC** does not yet know, it will be added or progressed in the *currently learning* section of the character sheet.

 A skill in learning can only be tested with their related [attribute](#attributes), at twice the **Ob** it would normally get.

+### Advancing Skills
+Whenever a **PC** uses a skill in a [test](#tests), the outcome must be noted.
+The number of successes/failures of the roll don't matter, only if the test as a whole was a success or a failure.

+TODO math

 ## Ambitions, Beliefs & Instincts
 While all characters are expected to have ambitions, beliefs and instincts, **PC**s are special in that these concepts are cemented through rules and mechanics.